 To make Lebanese 7 spice mix:

 Mix together 4 parts sweet ground black pepper, 4 parts paprika, 2 part coriander, 2 part ground cloves, 1 part ground nutmeg, 1 ground cinnamon and 1/2 ground cardamom.
+You can also find pre-made Lebanese 7 Spice at the grocery store!

 To make a Middle Eastern Baharat spice mix: